HatcherDX/dx-engine/apps/electron/KNOWN_ISSUES.md

 The errors occur in `winpty.cc` due to:

 1. `GetModuleHandleW` expects a wide string (`LPCWSTR`) but receives a narrow string literal
-2. C++ goto statements jumping over variable initializations, which is not allowed in modern C++ compilers
+2. C++ goto statements jumping over variable initializations, which is not allowed in modern C++ compilers with `/Zc:gotoScope` enabled (default in Visual Studio 2022 17.4+)

 These are known bugs in node-pty 1.0.0 that prevent compilation on Windows ARM64.